 Disability and studying

 Utrecht University aims to ensure that all students feel welcome and receive the support they need to make the most of their studies.
-If you have a disability, you can apply for special facilities and support.
+If you have a disability, you can apply for adjustments or accommodations and support.

 Utrecht University defines a disability as a chronic disorder (diagnosed by a certified professional) that may hinder a student’s ability to participate fully in (higher) education.

 - A chronic illness